Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 Why are permits required?

-The Inca Trail is the only trek that leads to the Machu Picchu National Park, so permits are required for both the 2-day and the 4-day trek.
+The Inca Trail is the only trek leading to Machu Picchu National Park, so permits are required for the 2- and 4-day tours.

-Licensed tour operators will obtain your permits for you.
+Licensed tour operators will obtain your permits.
 Note: Permits are on a first-come, first-served basis.

 Can anyone make the Inca Trail?